Community Development and Applied Economics

-This major includes a small, but successful International Program with projects in Honduras, St. Lucia, and Belize that continue working with the same communities year after year.
+This major includes a small, but successful International Program with projects in Honduras and St. Lucia that continue working with the same communities year after year.
 Its strength comes from the integration of a student's individual interests into multidisciplinary teams that include both UVM faculty and students as well as international partners in developing countries.

 CID Major Course Requirements Worksheet...